HypedMike/whatsappminer/README.md

 ### How to use it

-Open your terminal inside the folder path and type\
+1 - Export from whatsapp a chat \
-`java Main <input file path>` \
+2 - From your terminal
-Obviously you will need Java installed on your mcahine
+`java -jar .\whatsappminer.jar <chat file path>`